pewpewlive/hybroid-live/README.md

 ## Syntax

-The preliminary syntax for Livecode can be found [here](spec/syntax.md).
+The preliminary syntax for Hybroid can be found [here](spec/syntax.md).

 ## Syntax highlighting

-An experimental VS Code extension is available [here](https://github.com/pewpewlive/livecode-vscode).
+An experimental VS Code extension is available [here](https://github.com/pewpewlive/hybroid-vscode).

 ## Goals